Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 - If a·b > 0, angles between vectors is less than 90°
 - If a·b < 0, angle is greater than 90°

 This operation is super useful in videogames.
-The Monogame's Vector3 class gives us a way to easily compute dot products:
+The MonoGame's Vector3 class gives us a way to easily compute dot products:

 ```csharp
 var a = new Vector3(0, 1, 2);